 - Recommended videos for exploring this topic

 In this activity, students analyze an excerpt of an interview with historian Eric Foner who discusses the importance of recognizing and understanding both the democratic and the anti-democratic strands that run through US history.
-If your students have not already explored the meaning of the term democracy, we recommend you first use our Teaching Idea Assessing the Strength of Democracy.
+If your students have not already explored the meaning of the term democracy, we recommend you first use our mini-lesson Assessing the Strength of Democracy.

 Ask students to read Source 1 from Handout 1: Sources, which is an excerpt from an interview with historian Eric Foner.